Maya Charity – Chok Education

 Very few families have any form of economic stability to be able to pay towards education for their children or themselves.

 In addition, all education is provided in the Spanish language, Maya people cannot wear their traditional clothes in school, or speak their language.
-Spanish culture and history prevails.
+Spanish culture and history prevail.

 In summary, the Maya people are a disadvantaged group and so Chok Education wants to help address this through education and promoting the Maya culture in schools.